 What is DevOps?

-DevOps (a combination of "Development" and "Operations") is an ethos that emphasizes the importance of communication and collaboration between software developers and production IT professionals, while automating the deployment of software and infrastructure changes.
+DevOps (a combination of “Development” and “Operations”) is an ethos that emphasizes the importance of communication and collaboration between software developers and production IT professionals while automating the deployment of software and infrastructure changes.

 The goal of DevOps is to create a working environment in which building, testing, and deploying software can occur rapidly, frequently, and reliably.
-In turn, this allows for an organization to achieve its goals more quickly, allowing for a faster turnaround time in the deployment of new features, security patches, and bug fixes.
+In turn, this allows for an organization to achieve its goals quicker, allowing for a faster turnaround time in the deployment of new features, security patches, and bug fixes.

 DevOps encompasses the already popular programming concepts of agile development, continuous integration, and continuous delivery, and extends that ethos into the social aspect of IT by placing a premium on the importance of tearing down walls that divide development, operations, support, and management teams.